 First genital surgery consultation

 When there are two opinions available, agreeing that the person has met the criteria for surgery, a referral is sent to the masculinising genital surgery surgical provider.
-The service user can usually see the surgeon for an assessment appointment locally, at an outreach clinic in Newcastle.
-If they would prefer to travel to London to be seen, this can be arranged.
-Assessment will include a physical examination of the surgical sites and a discussion about the surgery and after care.
-The surgeon sets criteria about body weight for safe and successful surgical outcomes.
+The service user will have to travel to London to be seen for an assessment appointment.
+Assessment will include a physical examination of the service user and a discussion about the surgery and after care.
+The surgeon sets criteria about physical health requirements including body weight for safe and successful surgical outcomes.
 Some people will be required to lose weight and/or stop using nicotine to be able to have safe surgery.

 If a service user chooses phalloplasty, their surgeon might identify that they need hair removed from the part of their body to be used in the surgery.
 This decision would be made at the surgical consultation.
-It is provided by the same process of referral for facial hair reduction.
+The surgeon will make this referral if required.

 Genital surgery